0x0be/MCC/README.md

 # About

-The script is nothing but the automating of the following three:
+This script is nothing but the automation of the following three:

 - [libnfc](https://github.com/nfc-tools/libnfc)
 -  [mfcuk](https://github.com/nfc-tools/mfcuk)